 2. Applying for Scholarships

 Many colleges and private organizations offer merit-based scholarships.
 This means money is awarded based on academic or athletic ability, not financial need.
 There are plenty of databases and scholarship search tools that can help students find scholarships.

 Scholarships often have specific requirements, so read the criteria carefully.
 For instance, you might need to live in a certain state or major in a particular subject to qualify.
 If you’re unsure whether you qualify, contact the scholarship sponsor.

 It may also benefit you to start researching scholarships early.
 Gather required documents and information to apply so that you are ready to meet any early deadlines.
 Many scholarships require you to submit a high school transcript, your standardized test scores, a financial aid form, and information about your family’s finances, including your parent’s tax returns from the previous year.

 Many scholarships also require you to write an essay and provide at least one letter of recommendation.
 Be sure to follow all the directions carefully and to keep copies of your application.

 3. Applying for Grants

 To qualify for a Pell Grant, you must be a U.S. citizen attending either a two- or four-year undergraduate program.
 If you have already earned a baccalaureate or professional degree, you won’t be eligible for a federal grant, so this link has four simple steps if you’re looking for ways to pay for graduate school.

 Pell Grant amounts are based on financial need, the cost to attend your college, and your enrollment status.
-The amount awarded will vary based on those factors, but the current maximum award is $6,895 for the 2022-2023 school year.
+The amount awarded will vary based on those factors, but the current maximum award is $7,395 for the 2023-2024 academic year.

 Need help paying for college?